 Synthesis, characterisation and theoretical understanding of novel Polymer Materials.
 This research area includes studies into novel polymer synthesis, polymer drug delivery, polymer nanocomposites, responsive polymers, block co-polymers and soft nanotechnology.
 It does not include research into polymers for energy applications or photonic polymers, which are covered in related research areas.

-We aim to maintain the size of this research area as a proportion of the EPSRC portfolio.
 As well as directly helping to meet a range of real-world challenges, the area enables a number of other research areas.
 In this Delivery Plan period, the focus will be to build on core strengths and drive links with healthcare challenges and opportunities arising from advanced materials research.

 Specifically, we aim to: